beling/book-pl/src/ch19-06-macros.md

 ```

 <span class="caption">Listing 19-32: The `DeriveInput` instance we get when
-parsing the code that has the macro’s attribute in listing 19-30</span>
+parsing the code that has the macro’s attribute in Listing 19-30</span>

 The fields of this struct show that the Rust code we’ve parsed is a unit struct
 with the `ident` (identifier, meaning the name) of `Pancakes`.
 There are more